Flymeth/flylang-src/readme.md

-maxRecurtionDepth | The maximum times that a function can calls them-self | 120 maxLoopIteration | The maximum loop iterations number | 300 autoSkipUseless | If yes (`1`) or no (`0`) flylang will skip what it thinks as useless code | 0 (`no`)
+maxRecurtionDepth | The maximum times that a function can calls them-self | 120 maxLoopIteration | The maximum loop iterations number | 300 autoSkipUseless | If yes (`1`) or no (`0`) flylang will skip what it thinks as useless code | 0 (`no`) inConsoleModeWhenFileExecuted | When a file is executed, if at the end of execution interpreter starts a new InConsole session | 0 (`no`)

 > *Please note that each propery value must be a number*
 > *Deleting this file will make flylang not working*